How healthcare is vulnerable to cyber attacks, assassinations & geopolitical agendas

 To provide better insights on healthcare IoT vulnerabilities, The Sociable caught up with three intelligence analysts and cybersecurity experts from threat intelligence consulting company Wembley Partners before they were to speak at the second annual Healthcare IoT (HIoT) Summit taking place virtually on Tuesday.

-Here, cybersecurity digital warriors Richard Staynings, Logan Wolfe, and Martyn Gill break down how vulnerable the healthcare industry is to cyber attacks, what sorts of havoc hackers can wreak upon their victims, and who benefits from stolen COVID-19-related research.
+Here, cybersecurity digital warriors Richard Staynings, Martyn Gill, and an analyst who wished to remain anonymous following the publication of this article, break down how vulnerable the healthcare industry is to cyber attacks, what sorts of havoc hackers can wreak upon their victims, and who benefits from stolen COVID-19-related research.

 Healthcare facilities themselves are vulnerable to cyber attacks that can manipulate or bring down critical life saving devices.